 Alissa has spent 40 years working to eliminate poverty, promote cross-cultural understanding, invest in youth, protect the environment, and promote civil rights.

 After graduating from Stanford, Alissa spent several years doing community development in Indonesian villages.
 She then earned a Masters in Public Health in Hawaii, worked in Hawaiian nonprofits and the Hawaii legislature, and ran an international exchange organization in California.

 Alissa founded the Saturday Academy Outreach program for under-represented ethnic groups in math and science fields, directed the Hanna Andersson Children’s Foundation, and was the Oregon Solutions Program Manager to rebuild the Vernonia K-12 Schools after flooding, and non-profit consultant.

-Her volunteer commitments included serving on the boards of Impact NW, NW Health Foundation, Portland Children’s Levy, and the Multnomah County Commission on Children, Families and Community.
+Her volunteer commitments included serving on the boards of Impact NW, Northwest Health Foundation, Portland Children’s Levy, and the Multnomah County Commission on Children, Families and Community.
 She was an active parent volunteer at Atkinson, Mt.
 Tabor Middle School, Hosford, DaVinci, and Cleveland.